 They are among the most respected doctors, due to the nature of their work and the level of stress that they must endure regularly.
 However, like any profession, the list of pros can outweigh the cons, depending on the individual and their personality type.

 What Are Some Pros and Cons for Emergency Medicine Physicians?

 Cons: They often work late nights, weekends, and holidays.
-Working those kind of days and hours creates an isolation that can somtimes lead to depression.
+Working those kinds of days and hours creates isolation that can sometimes lead to depression.
 They tend to typically bury themselves into their work and neglect their personal lives completely.
-The average emergency physician is without any hobbies or social life to speak of, unless they choose to have control over their life and find positive outlets to avoid physician burnout and depression.
+The average emergency physician is without any hobbies or social life to speak of unless they choose to have control over their lives and find positive outlets to avoid physician burnout and depression.

 Pros: Over the course of the next 10 years, there is a projected shortage of physicians in the tens of thousands.
 While it isn’t great for the general population, it certainly bodes well for physicians and their opportunities to find a home.
 They’re also well compensated for their work.
 With an average salary of over $320k annually, there’s plenty of financial incentive for aspiring physicians to enter Emergency Medicine.

 Cons: While compensation is plentiful, the same applies to the amount of stress they take on.
 Emergency physicians take on a heavy workload and find themselves managing multiple critical patients at once.
 There are times when the physician does everything within their power to treat the patient, only to watch them pass away right before their eyes.
 There are patients who are victims of horrible acts such as rape, torture, child abuse and so forth.
 Additionally, emergency physicians often receive more lawsuits, due to alleged malpractice than most physicians from other specialties.
 These factors contribute to physician burnout and can reduce the career length of emergency physicians.